top of page

 To set up Google Analytics, you’ll need a free Google account.
 If you have a Gmail email address, then you already have a Google account.
 If not, you can sign up by following these instructions.

 Next, navigate to Google Analytics.
-If this is the first time you’re using Google Analytics, you’ll encounter a “welcome” screen; click on the blue Start measuring button to go to the “account setup” page.
+If this is your first time using Google Analytics, you’ll encounter a “welcome” screen; click on the blue Start measuring button to go to the “account setup” page.

 The Google Analytics "welcome" screen shown to new users only

-If you’ve used any version of Google Analytics in the past, you’ll instead be taken to the “Home” for your most recently viewed property.
+If you already have access to at least one Google Analytics property,, you’ll instead be taken to the “Home” for whichever property you viewed most recently.
 To get to account creation from here, click on Admin at the bottom of the vertical, left-hand menu and then on the blue Create Account button.

 What you need to know about Google Analytics 4 account structures